Motivic action for Siegel modular forms: Motives and Beilinson's conjecture

 However, we have excluded this case on the side of Siegel modular forms by requiring the $f$ is holomorphic and paramodular.
 Indeed, if $S$ is an odd finite set of finite places such that the local representations associated with $f_1$ and $f_2$ are discrete series at these places (such a set may not exist in general), then the associated automorphic representation $\pi_S$ is not generic at $v \in S$ and hence not paramodular.
 In particular, there is no {\em holomorphic} paramodular Siegel modular form~$f$ associated with $f_1$ and $f_2$.
 In fact, this is the reason we assume that the Siegel modular form is non-endoscopic in our work.

 Finally, we consider $A = R_{F/\Q} E$.
 In this case, $E$ corresponds to an automorphic form for the group $\GL_{2, F}$, i.e. a Hilbert or Bianchi modular form.
-The conjecture has been verified in both cases ~\cite{Johnson_Schmidt, BergerDembelePacettiSengun} using non-endoscopic Yoshida lifts from $\GL_{2, F}$: there is both a holomorphic and a generic paramodular Siegel modular form~$f$ associated with $A$.
+The conjecture has been verified in both cases ~\cite{Johnson_Schmidt, BergerDembelePacettiSengun} using non-endoscopic Yoshida lifts from $\GL_{2, F}$: there is a holomorphic paramodular Siegel modular form~$f$ (as well as a generic one) associated with $A$.
 Sections~\ref{sec:Yoshida} and~\ref{sec:imag_quad} of the present work are devoted to these special cases.

-The key difference between case (2) and case (3) is that the $L$-packet on $\GSp_4$ in the latter case is stable, even though the automorphic representation can be constructed as a lift.
+The key difference between case (2) and case (3) is that the $L$-packet on $\GSp_4$ in the latter case is stable, even though the automorphic representation can be constructed using theta lifting.
 This is explained by the following observation.
 For a real quadratic field $F$, there is a quaternion algebra $B$ over $F$ ramified at the two infinite places of $F$ and no finite places.
 However, when $F = \Q \oplus \Q$, a quaternion algebra $B$ over $F = \Q \oplus \Q$ is $B = B_1 \times B_2$ for quaternion algebras $B_i$ over $\Q$, and hence if we want $B$ to be ramified at the two infinite places, we need $B$ to also be ramified at some finite place.

-In summary, one could extend Conjecture~\ref{conj:Brumer_Kramer} as follows: \begin{enumerate} \item if $A = E_1 \times E_2$ for non-isogenous elliptic curves $E_1$, $E_2$ over $\Q$, then there exists a \textit{generic} Siegel modular form $f$ with Harish--Chandra parameter $\lambda = (1,0)$ and paramodular level $K(N)$ such that $L(A, s) = L(f, s)$, \item if $A$ is a simple abelian surface with $\End_\Q(A) = \Q$, then there exists both a {\em generic} and a {\em holomorphic} Siegel modular form $f$ with Harish--Chandra parameter $\lambda = (1,0)$ and paramodular level $K(N)$ such that $L(A, s) = L(f, s)$. \end{enumerate} In fact, case (1) is settled: $f$ is the generic Yoshida lift of $f_1 \times f_2$. \end{remark}
+In summary, one could extend Conjecture~\ref{conj:Brumer_Kramer} as follows: \begin{enumerate} \item If $A = E_1 \times E_2$ for non-isogenous elliptic curves $E_1$, $E_2$ over $\Q$, then there exists only a \textit{generic} automorphic form with Harish--Chandra parameter $\lambda = (1,0)$ and paramodular level $K(N)$ whose spin $L$-function agrees with $L(A, s)$. \item If $A$ is a simple abelian surface with $\End_\Q(A) = \Z$, then there exists a {\em holomorphic} Siegel modular form $f$ (as well as a \textit{generic} one) with Harish--Chandra parameter $\lambda = (1,0)$ and paramodular level $K(N)$ whose spin $L$-function agrees with $L(A, s)$. \end{enumerate} In fact, case (1) is settled: the desired automorphic form is the generic Yoshida lift of $f_1 \times f_2$. \end{remark}

-\begin{remark} Potential modularity of abelian surfaces was recently proved~\cite{BoxerCalegariGeePilloni}.
-The proof uses the realization of $f$ in the higher coherent cohomology group $H^1(X, \cal E_{2,2})$ and the modularity lifting results of Calegari--Geraghty~\cite{Calegari_Geraghty}.
-It would be interesting to use the Calegari--Garaghty method to give a $p$-adic version of our conjecture, similar to~\cite{Venkatesh:Derived_Hecke, Harris_Venkatesh}, and understand the connection to the potential modularity theorem. \end{remark}

 Together with the Tate conjecture, Conjecture \ref{conj:Brumer_Kramer} implies that the motive $H^1(A)$ is the motive $M(f)$ for an appropriate Siegel modular form $f$ of weight $(2,2)$.
 While the $L$-function $L(f, s)$ has a critical value in this case~(Lemma~\ref{lemma:c+-(M(f))}), we see that $L(\Sym^2 M(f), s)$ does not~(Lemma~\ref{lemma:critical_for_Sym2}).